jfilipesilva/QrCodeAppReader/README.md

 ## About

 QR Code Reader App is a mobile application that is designed to read QR codes quickly and accurately.
-The application is built with React Native and TypeScript, utilizing Redux Saga for state management.
+The application is built with React Native and TypeScript, utilizing Redux for state management.

 This application can be used to scan any QR code, providing a convenient way to access information embedded within QR codes.